-Methods: We retrospectively reviewed patients undergoing lymphadenectomy following curative intent primary therapy with rising PSA who had undergone a PSMA PET/CT identifying oligometastatic disease (defined as 5 PSMA-avid lesions) between January 2016 to April 2020.
+Methods: We retrospectively reviewed patients undergoing lymphadenectomy following curative-intent primary therapy with rising PSA who had undergone a PSMA PET/CT identifying oligometastatic disease (defined as ≤5 PSMA-avid lesions) between January 2016 and April 2020.
 The primary endpoint was complete response, defined as achieving a PSA <0.2 ng/ml without concomitant androgen deprivation therapy (ADT).

 How to Cite